 - Review the material and be prepared at the meetings.

 - Be an advocate for the decisions made (not an antagonist).

 - Put their own time and effort into these things

-- Participate.
+- o Participate.

 - o Work.

-- Educate.
+- o Educate.

-- Read.
+- o Read.

-- Research.
+- o Research.

 - Be involved.

 - Be active.

 - Have a positive attitude about your duties.

 - Have an open line of communication.

 - Follow the rules don't put the city at risk.